Sammysouris/neuropsych_site/content/talk/Laterality/index.md

 ---
 title: Laterality
 subtitle: ""
-summary: "The assymetrical specialisation of certain neurological functions to the one side of the brain."
+summary: "The assymetrical specialisation of neurological functions to the one side of the brain."
 authors: []
 tags: []
 categories: []